Complex hypersurfaces in direct products of Riemann surfaces: The three factor case

 Then $\phi$ is induced by a holomorphic map $f: X \rightarrow S_{g_1}\times \dots\times S_{g_r}$ and the composition $q_{i,j}\circ f: X \rightarrow S_{g_i} \times S_{g_j}$ is surjective for $1\leq i< j \leq r$. \end{proposition}

-\begin{theorem}[{\cite[Theorem 6.13]{Llo-17}}] Let $X$ be a compact K\"ahler manifold and let $G=\pi_1 X$.
-Let $\psi: G \to \G_{g_1}\times \G_{g_2}\times \G_{g_3}$ be a homomorphism such that the projection $p_i \circ \psi$ has finitely generated kernel for $1\leq i \leq r$ and the image is finitely presented.
-Then one of the following holds: \begin{enumerate} \item $G=\pi_1 R$ for $R$ a closed Riemann surface of genus $\geq 0$; \item $G=\ZZ^k$ for $k\in \left\{1,2,3\right\}$ \item $G$ is virtually a direct product $\ZZ^k\times \Gamma_{h_1}\times \Gamma_{h_2}$ for $h_1, h_2\geq 2$ and $k\in \left\{0,1\right\}$; \item $G$ is virtually $\ZZ^k \times \Gamma_h$ for $h\geq 2$ and $k\in \left\{1,2\right\}$; \item $G$ is virtually coabelian of even rank. \end{enumerate} \end{theorem}
+\begin{theorem}[{\cite[Theorem 6.13]{Llo-17}}] Let $X$ be a compact K\"ahler manifold and let $G=\pi_1 (X)$.
+Let $\psi: G \to \G_{g_1}\times \G_{g_2}\times \G_{g_3}$ be a homomorphism such that the projection $p_i \circ \psi$ has finitely generated kernel for $1\leq i \leq r$ and the image $\overline{G}:=\psi(G)$ is finitely presented.
+Then one of the following holds: \begin{enumerate} \item $\overline{G}=\pi_1 (R)$ for $R$ a closed Riemann surface of genus $\geq 0$; \item $\overline{G}=\ZZ^k$ for $k\in \left\{1,2,3\right\}$ \item $\overline{G}$ is virtually a direct product $\ZZ^k\times \Gamma_{h_1}\times \Gamma_{h_2}$ for $h_1, h_2\geq 2$ and $k\in \left\{0,1\right\}$; \item $\overline{G}$ is virtually $\ZZ^k \times \Gamma_h$ for $h\geq 2$ and $k\in \left\{1,2\right\}$; \item $\overline{G}$ is virtually coabelian of even rank. \end{enumerate} \end{theorem}

-As a consequence the author obtained a constraint on K\"ahler subgroups of direct products of surface groups by imposing the evenness condition on the first Betti number on (1)-(5) in Theorem \ref{thm3FactorHom1} (see \cite[Corollary 6.15]{Llo-17}).
-Note that while groups of the form $\pi_1 R$, $\G_{h_1}\times \G_{h_2}$ and $\ZZ^2\times \G_h$ are K\"ahler the same is not true in general for coabelian subgroups of $\G_{h_1}\times \G_{h_2} \times \G_{h_3}$ of even rank.
-Theorem \ref{thmMainTheorem} allows us to make this precise and prove Theorem \ref{thm3FactorHomVer} and Corollary \ref{thm3Factor}.
-It will follow from a more general constraint on homomorphisms from a K\"ahler group to a direct product of three surface groups.
+As a consequence one can obtain a constraint on K\"ahler subgroups of direct products of surface groups by imposing the evenness condition on the first Betti number for (1)-(5) in Theorem \ref{thm3FactorHom1}.
+Note that while groups of the form $\pi_1 (R)$, $\G_{h_1}\times \G_{h_2}$ and $\ZZ^2\times \G_h$ are K\"ahler the same turns out to not be true in general for coabelian subgroups of $\G_{h_1}\times \G_{h_2} \times \G_{h_3}$ of even rank.
+In fact many such subgroups are not even the image of a homomorphism from a K\"ahler group which is induced by a holomorphic map.
+As an application of Theorem \ref{thmMainTheorem} we can make this statement precise and thus prove Theorem \ref{thm3FactorHomVer} and Corollary \ref{thm3Factor}.